 The N.C.
-Home Advantage Mortgage Program discussed in the "New Business" section offers 30-year mortgages to moderate and low-income first-time homebuyers as well as move-up buyers for the purchase of a home.
-Income limits and credit score limits apply, and up to 3% of deferred, forgiven N.C.
-Home Advantage Down Payment Assistance is available to any borrower obtaining an N.C.
-Home Advantage Mortgage.
+Home Advantage Mortgage ("HomeAd") offers 30-year mortgages to moderate and low-income home buyers for the purchase of a home.
+Income and credit score limits apply, and up to 5% of deferred, forgiven HomeAd Down Payment Assistance is available to any borrower obtaining a HomeAd Mortgage.
+The mortgage loans are funded with taxable financing through the sale of Government National Mortgage Association ("GNMA") and Federal National Mortgage Association ("FNMA") insured MBS.

 The Agency helped community-based groups bring home ownership opportunities to lower-income households.
-The Individual Development Account Loan Pool and the New Homes Loan Pool were combined in fiscal year 2013 to form a new program, the Community Partners Loan Pool, which is discussed in the "New Business" section.
-The pool offers gap financing as a deferred, 0% interest loan that can be used with an N.C.
-Home Advantage Mortgage or the Rural Development Section 502 Program.
-The Self-Help Loan Pool provides interest-free and amortizing mortgage loans for permanent financing of newly-built or foreclosed homes using homebuyer sweat equity.
-Incentive funding of \$4,000 is also available to all loan pools when homes are built to certain SystemVision standards of energy efficiency with an additional \$1,000 if the affiliate also meets a major Green Building Certification.
+The Community Partners Loan Pool offers gap financing as a deferred, interest-free loan that is generally used with a HomeAd or Rural Development Section 502 loan.
+The Self-Help Loan Pool provides interest-free, amortizing mortgage loans up to \$30,000 for newly-constructed and rehabilitated homes produced in partnership with local Habitat for Humanity affiliates through a model of sweat equity, volunteers and donations.
+Incentive funding of up to \$6,000 is available to both loan pools when homes are built to certain Advanced Energy standards of energy efficiency with an additional \$1,000 if the affiliate also meets a major Green Building Certification.
+Home buyers in both pools must have a household income at or below 80% of their county's median income, complete a home buyer education course and receive home ownership counseling.

-The Mortgage Credit Certificate Program permits first-time homebuyers who are within federal guidelines for family income and acquisition costs to take up to 30% or \$2,000 of annual mortgage interest as a federal income tax credit for every year the homebuyer occupies the home.
-Although the mortgage credit certificate cannot be used with a FirstHome Mortgage, it is available for qualifying first-time homebuyers using the N.C.
-Home Advantage Mortgage.
+The Mortgage Credit Certificate Program permits first-time home buyers who meet federal guidelines for family income and acquisition costs to take a federal income tax credit for every year the home buyer occupies the home.
+The home buyer may take 30% of annual mortgage interest as a tax credit if purchasing existing housing, or 50% if purchasing new construction housing, with a maximum tax credit of \$2,000 per year.
+The Mortgage Credit Certificate Program is also available for qualifying first-time home buyers using the HomeAd Mortgage.